ioBroker/ioBroker.vis/README.md

 * `login` - if login required or not (e.g., to show/hide logout button)
 * `local_*` - if state name is started from `local_` it will not be reported to ioBroker but will update all widgets, that depends on this state.
 (Local variable for current browser session)

-Note: to use ":" in calculations (e.g. in string formula) use "::" instead.
+Note: to use ":" in calculations (e.g., in string formula) use "::" instead.

 **Remember**, that style definitions will be interpreted as bindings, so use `{{style: value}}` or just